-Covering a vast 308,000 square km area occupying a substantial portion of Deccan Plateau related to Western Peninsula, I am Maharashtra…
+Covering a vast 308,000 square km area occupying a substantial portion of Deccan Plateau related to Western Peninsula, it is Maharashtra…

 Welcome to the 3rd largest state of India!

 Maharashtra’s vast, beautiful, and varied land waits…. so LET’S GET RELAXED AND EXPLORE….

 There are many Maharashtra Tourism places to explore.
 Maharashtra offer so many best places to visit that no other state offers.
-Some of the famous places in my land include Mahabaleshwar, Matheran, Khandala, Alibaug, Tarkarli, Ganpatipule, Chikhaldara, forts, and many more.
-These are some of the famous tourist destinations in Maharashtra, however, in this website I have covered many of my favourite places which makes you pack your bags and visit them.
+Some of the famous places in the land of Maharashtra includes Mahabaleshwar, Matheran, Khandala, Alibaug, Tarkarli, Ganpatipule, Chikhaldara, forts, and many more.
+These are some of the famous tourist destinations in Maharashtra, however, on this website we have covered many of your favourite places which makes you pack your bags and visit them.

 Information about Maharashtra

 Bounded by Gujarat in North-West, Chattisgarh in East, Madhya Pradesh in North, Andhra Pradesh in South-east, and Goa in Southwest, Karnataka in South, and Union Territories Dadra and Nager Haveli in West along with the vast expanse of Arabian Sea beyond…..Maharashtra is uninitiated!

 The shape of Maharashtra state is mostly triangular with 450 miles/725 km Western Coastline as the base and tapering interiors approximately 500 miles/800 km towards the East.
-A leader amidst Indian states in industrial and agricultural production, education, transport and trade I also boast of a rich, glorious past written in tales of valour and romance.
+A leader amidst Indian states in industrial and agricultural production, education, transport and trade Maharashtra also boast of a rich, glorious past written in tales of valour and romance.

 History of Maharashtra